BestTimesToVisit.com Logo

 attraction

-Witness the dawn paint the sky behind Oscar Niemeyer's architectural masterpieces.
-The quiet of the early morning allows you to truly appreciate the monumental scale and futuristic design of the government buildings before the city awakens.
-Bring a thermos of coffee and find a spot near the National Congress for an unforgettable, contemplative start to your day.
+Witness the dawn paint the sky in fiery hues behind the iconic buildings of Oscar Niemeyer's masterpiece.
+The quiet stillness of the early morning allows you to truly appreciate the scale and architectural genius of the National Congress and the Cathedral of Brasília, with hardly another soul in sight.

 Best time: Apr-Sep